 - Card payment: This mode of payment can be done online using a secure payment form.
 The payee will be receiving an acknowledgment email on the receipt of the payment.

 - Wire/Bank transfer: The corresponding author should be contacting the financial office of the publisher for the invoice for bank transfer on the acceptance of the article.
-The office will be providing you with all the details regarding the procedures and the required information.
+The office will be providing you all the details regarding the procedures and the required information.
 The payee must send the scan copy of the payment receipt to the publisher on the completion of the payment procedure.
 The author will be receiving the acknowledgment email on the payment is received.

 - Can I be eligible for wavier on APC?